-How To Help Thousand Oaks Shooting Victims & Their Families After This Senseless Tragedy
+How You Can Help The Thousand Oaks Shooting Victims & Their Families

 Early Thursday morning, a 28-year-old gunman opened fire in the Borderline Bar & Grill, a western-style bar located in Thousand Oaks, California.
 Authorities confirmed the deaths of at least 12 victims, while about 21 others were hospitalized with injuries, as CNN reported.
 And if you want to help the Thousand Oaks shooting victims and their families amid this tragedy, you'll want to take a look at these four options.

 Just weeks after 11 people lost their lives at the Tree of Life synagogue in Pittsburgh, Pennsylvania, the public learned of another mass shooting early Thursday morning.
 The tragedy occurred during "College Country Night" at the Borderline Bar & Grill, with many students from Pepperdine University and California Lutheran University attending the event, according to The Sacramento Bee.

 Authorities confirm at least 12 people were killed by the suspect who reportedly entered the bar with a .45-caliber Glock handgun equipped with an extended magazine and started shooting into the crowd, according to ABC News.
 One of the victims includes Tamera Mowry-Housley's niece, 18-year-old and Pepperdine University freshman Alaina Housley.
 Mowry-Housley and her husband, Adam Housley, confirmed the news in a joint statement to The Hollywood Reporter Thursday afternoon.
 They said: